Sikorsky Aircraft Corporation — Federal Contractor Profile

 Average Contract Size: $0

-Competitive Win Rate: Estimated Low (Likely heavily reliant on sole-source and follow-on contracts)
+Competitive Win Rate: 99.99% (estimated, based on no sole-source contracts)

 Competitive Position